 As such, there is a medical need for anti-inflammatory food/medicine.
-Typically, in this regards, food can be categorised into two types- anti-inflammatory and pro-inflammatory.
+Typically, in this regard, food can be categorised into two types- anti-inflammatory and pro-inflammatory.

-This acutely relates to mechanical/physical aspect of pain management or the healing process.
+This acutely relates to the mechanical/physical aspect of pain management or the healing process.

 Eliminating inflammation, thus can not be considered an end solution.
 Surely keeping hydrated and eating recommended anti-inflammatory food can prove to be productive, but there is also evidence to suggest that inflammation is productive in the healing process.
 In a research study published in The FASEB Journal in 2010, a group of scientists found that the presence of inflammatory cells (macrophages) in acute muscle injury produce a high level of insulin-like growth factor-1 (IGF-1).
 This type of growth factor significantly increases the rate of muscle regeneration i.e. reduces the recovery time.
 Thus confirming that the body takes charge of the healing process more so than the external factors (like food and sometimes medicine) that we include.

 Note: High-fat food are pro-inflammatory and are known to increase the recovery time.
 This is the prime reason why it is important for sportsmen to regulate their “fatty food” intake.

 Such awareness about the mental and physical aspects of injury and pain management is a critical factor in the success of athletes.
 Dr Calabrese believes that despite the lack of infrastructure, in certain countries, the availability of knowledge that is transferred onto the players by coaches, trainers and medical professionals can go a long way in helping them achieve their potential.
 “The chance a player has to develop skills… it’s already there...
 What is missing in less developed countries are resources (help realise that).
 When I’m talking about resources, I’m not talking about fancy machines; I’m talking about the knowledge and how we use it.”